Full list of UK schools closed today as Storm Chandra brings flooding and ice warning

 A string of weather warnings in place across UK as Met Office warns of disruption

-Hundreds of schools across the UK remain closed today as Storm Chandra continues to bring dangerous icy conditions and nearly 100 flood warnings.
+Hundreds of schools across the UK remain closed as Storm Chandra continues to bring dangerous conditions and nearly 100 flood warnings.

 Over 350 schools are now confirmed to be closed in Northern Ireland, while dozens remain shut across the South West of England.

-Northern Ireland is experiencing severe weather, with yesterday’s amber warning being replaced with an ice warning that covers all regions.
+Northern Ireland is experiencing severe weather, with Tuesday’s amber warning being replaced with an ice warning that covers all regions.

+It’s likely that school closures will now continue until the weekend, with two new yellow warnings for rain issued for Friday.
+One covers the entirety of Northern Ireland again, while the other spans much of the South West.

 A major incident has been declared in Somerset due to “extensive flooding overnight”, while much of the rest of mainland UK is also covered by a yellow warning for ice, apart from only the South West, western Wales and northern Scotland.